adityaoncloud/SVC_model/Readme.md

-This repository is built for the deployment of machine learning model on Kubeflow as a part of MLOPS architecture.
+This repository is built for the deployment of machine learning model on Kubeflow as a part of MLOPS architecture.(Please refer to SETUP for a complete overview and step-by-step guide. )

 code.py is the ml model built on the iris dataset available in sklearn library.